Definition of Coherence Geometry

 The framework begins from a multi-phase description of coherence, but its purpose is broader: to understand how organized patterns emerge and how those patterns appear when projected into different domains such as mathematics, physics, computation, biology, or information systems.

 Coherence Geometry does not replace existing domain theories.
-It provides a substrate language for studying the formation, stability, transformation, and projection of structure across those theories.
+It provides a substrate-level language for studying the formation, stability, transformation, and projection of structure across those theories.

 For the formal definitions of μ-numbers, local synergy rules, coherence energy, coherence basins, and the canonical CG convergence and stability results, see Canonical Foundations or explore the initial chapters of Part I of the working textbook at Foundation Texts.